Australian horse breeds have long symbolized strength, endurance, and freedom.

 In addition, these horses come from a mix of breeds, such as the British Pony, Australian Draft, Irish Draft, Arabian, and Thoroughbred.

 A group of brumbies is called a band or mob.
-Moreover, these horses have no known predators – this contributes to their widespread population in Australia.
+Moreover, these horses have no known predators – which contributes to their widespread population in Australia.

 In Australia, people use brumbies for meat, hair, recreation, and tourism.
 These horses also make water available by pawing at sandy creekbeds, providing water for wildlife and themselves.